List of Halloween (franchise) characters: Cameron Elam

 Cameron Elam is the son of Lonnie Elam.
 Best friends with Oscar, and dates Allyson Nelson, the granddaughter of Laurie Strode.
-She finds him cheating on her at a school-sponsored Halloween party, and trashing her phone when it rings again as she's confronting him.
+She finds him cheating on her at a school-sponsored Halloween party, and trashing her phone when it rings again as she is confronting him.
 After leaving the dance, he finds the wounded Frank Hawkins, and saves his life.
 He makes up with Allyson shortly afterwards, and they, along with Cameron's father, Lonnie, join Tommy Doyle in hunting Michael Myers.
 After going into the Myers house, where the three of them tracked Michael to, Lonnie and Cameron are killed by Michael.